MiDeNiMeeD/Mallify/readMe.txt

-Your project is a Virtual Mall Platform - a comprehensive e-commerce ecosystem built with microservices architecture.
+Virtual Mall Platform - a comprehensive e-commerce ecosystem built with microservices architecture.
 Here's the concept:

 🛍️ Core Idea
 A multi-vendor online marketplace platform (like Amazon or Alibaba) where multiple boutiques/stores can operate under one unified platform, with integrated delivery services similar to Amazon Flex.